Battle of Khaybar

-The Battle of Khaybar (غَزْوَة خَيْبَر) was an armed confrontation between the early Muslims and the Jewish community of Khaybar in 628 CE.
+The Battle of Khaybar (غزوة خيبر) was fought between the early Muslims and the Jewish community of Khaybar in 628 CE.
 Khaybar, which is located approximately 150 km to the northwest of Medina, was home to a sizable community of Jewish tribes.

-As Muhammad's army began to march on Khaybar, the Banu Ghatafan and other Jewish-allied Arabian tribes did not, or could not, send the reinforcements that had been expected to arrive to defend the settlement, further endangering the Jewish army's poor fortifications.
-After a brief period of fighting, Khaybar fell to the Muslims and the Jewish commander Marhab ibn al-Harith was killed, reportedly by Ali ibn Abi Talib.
+The battle holds significance because of the major Muslim victory over the Jewish strongholds, an important turning point in the consolidation of the early Muslims.
+The site holds special significance in Shia Islam because of the prominent role of Ali in the battle, Muhammad's cousin and his son-in-law, the first Shia Imam and the fourth Rashidun caliph.
+He killed the Jewish Knight Marhab, torn the fortress' gate from its hinges and used it as a bridge for the Muslim forces to cross the moat.
+The gate was reportedly so heavy that forty men were later needed to put it back in place.
+As Muhammad's army began to march on Khaybar, the Banu Ghatafan and other Jewish-allied Arabian tribes did not, or could not, send the reinforcements that had been expected to arrive to defend the settlement, further endangering the Jewish army's fortifications.

 The terms of surrender presented to the oasis after the Muslim conquest stipulated the seizure of the Jews' wealth and also called for every non-Muslim to pay tribute (jizya) to the Muslims in exchange for universal conflict neutrality with protection or emigrate from Khaybar, bolstering the Muslim army in a significant development for Muhammad's military career.
 In exchange for their acceptance of the terms, the Muslims agreed to cease their campaign against Banu Qurayza and other local tribes.
-Despite forces consisting of 10–20,000 Jews vs 1,400 Muslims, deaths were remarkably low at 93 Jews and 18 Muslims, with 50 injured between parties.

-Since the late 20th century, Muhammad's conquest of Khaybar's Jewish community has become notable as the subject of an Arabic-language rallying slogan ("Khaybar, Khaybar, ya Yahud!"), in the context of the Arab–Israeli conflict.
+Despite forces consisting of 20,000 Jews vs 1,400 Muslims, deaths were remarkably low at 93 Jews and 18 Muslims, with 50 injured between parties.
+Since the late 20th century, the conquest of Khaybar has become notable as the subject of an Arabic-language rallying slogan ("Khaybar, Khaybar, ya Yahud!"), in the context of the Arab–Israeli conflict.